 I'm co-chair of the Supporters' Trust at Tottenham Hotspur FC, a formally-constituted voluntary organisation representing fans at club and national level.
 The role involves dealing with senior figures in the game and a significant amount of casework.

 "Martin wrote the early morning stock exchange roundup for AOL Money before 8am every weekday.
 He also wrote in-depth articles on sports finance, media and advertising, tax, government policy and financial exclusions issues.
-He was one of our most respected writers, drawing significant reader engagement, and was a great loss when he left us."
+He was one of our most respected writers, drawing significant reader engagement."

-Chris Wheal, colleague at AOL and current manager at Capital.com
+Chris Wheal, colleague at AOL and manager at Capital.com